7662823/AI_Assignment_2/README.txt

 bsite assisted you in your work.

 ?Notes:
- Anything else you want to tell the marker, su ch as how to use the GUI version of your program, and something particular about your implementation.
+ Anything else you want to tell the marker, such as how to use the GUI version of your program, and something particular about your implementation.

 ?Summary report:
+Reading from textfile Initial Implementatiion(with single '&' Statement implementation) - Jack Danby - Phillips Reading from textfile (allowing for multiple '&' Statements) - Sean Lacy Forward Chaining - Jack Danby - Phillips
+Backward Chaining - Sean Lacy
+Truth Table Checking - Jack Danby - Phillips

  Summary of the teamwork in this assignment.
 You need to clearly indicate who did what and how each team member gave feedback to other members.
 In this report, the overall